rayes0/blog/content/about.md

 In the past, I've tried writing fiction in the form of a webnovel titled [anemoia](/anemoia) which I eventually stopped updating because there aren't enough hours in a day.
 It was an enjoyable experience though, and I would love to pick it up again sometime in the future.
 Because it's not updating and it was written a while ago and I haven't really edited it, it's not accessible through the main menu and the only place on this site I've linked to it is above.

 My writings should probably be taken with a grain of salt.
-I do read a fairly large number of papers, articles, and books, but I do not have a PHD in psychology, statistics, bioinformatics, numerical computing, computer science, or any related field.
-I am just a singular 17 year old high school student who happens to be interested in AI and data science.
+I do read a fairly large number of papers, articles, and books, but I do not have a PHD in psychology, statistics, bioinformatics, numerical computing, computer science, philosopy, english, politics, or any related field.
+I am just a singular 17 year old high school student who happens to be interested in these.

 ### Coding and Linux